iskcrew/isk_deprecated/README.md

 # Raspberry pi displays

 It is possible to use a special browser in a raspberry pi as a ISK display.
-The environment for this is located at https://github.com/iskcrew/buildroot Detailed instructions TBW.
+The environment for this is located at https://github.com/iskcrew/buildroot

+Buildroot will yeild a minimal environment for the special browser that will run completely on ramdisk after the initial boot process and thus never writes to the sd card.
+This avoids potential card corruption on unexpected powerloss.
+The system also has a watchdog enabled to detect lockups and reboot, running out of memory also triggers a reboot.

+Configuring the environment relies on few files in the same fat partition on the sd card as the raspberry pi firmware and the kernel.
+The files are:
+ * `hostname` hostname for the raspberry pi, this is used by avahi to respond to mDNS requests, eg. iskrpi1.local
+ * `id_rsa.pub` Public key for ssh authentication.
+There is a ssh server running for remote access.
+This key can be used to log in as root.
+Password authentication has been disabled.
+ * `ntp.conf` Configuration for ntpd.
+By default ntpd will connect to pool.ntp.org servers
+ * `wpe.txt` This is the url where the browser will go on boot up. eg https://isk.local/displays/1/dpy?token=foobar
+ * `wpe.conf` Configuration for the browser, like the timezone

+The server detects raspberry pi displays on connect and tries to monitor their memory usage and temperature remotely.
+To do so we rely on ssh keys.
+Place the public key on the rasperry pi's and the private key in `config/wpe_key` file.
+Monitoring is done by the `script/rrd_monitor.rb` script.

+The relatively low amount of memory on the raspberry is also a limiting factor on the number of slides their presentations can contain.
+The limit is approximately 75 slides.

 # Copyright